-PROTOCOL I.3: Medical Direction
+PROTOCOL II.3: Medical Direction

-- 1. TEMS Unit members will operate under the medical protocols of the MCB. - 2.
-All OMD protocols that are standing orders will also be considered standing orders for TEMS Unit members on assignment. - When necessary, TEMS Unit members will consult with on-line medical control physicians regarding patient care and should not hesitate to contact local EMS providers should the need arise. - 4.
-The Chief Medical Officer(s) will approve any additional special policies and procedures specific to the tactical environment.
+- TEMS Unit members will operate under this protocol in conjunction with the medical protocols of the MCB. - 2.
+All protocols that are considered to be standing orders in MCB protocols will also be considered standing orders for TEMS Unit members on assignment. - 3.
+When necessary, TEMS Unit members will consult with on-line medical control physicians regarding patient care and should not hesitate to contact local EMS providers should the need arise. - 4.
+The Medical Director must review and approve any additional special policies and procedures specific to the tactical environment.